 It is used in Ayurveda as diuretic, anti-inflammatory, and digestive stimulant.

 Sveta Jiraka (Cuminum cyminum)

 Promotes appetite and is an Ayurvedic medicine for bloating and gas

 Balances three Doshas

 Is used in traditional medicine as a digestive, antacid, expectorant, carminative and anti-inflammatory.

 It is also called Kalonji and is one of the remedies used by people with a gastric problem in India

-It is used in Ayurveda to treat gas, nausea, indigestion, chemotherapy side effects, headache, toothache, diarrhoea, toxicity in liver and kidneys, conjunctivitis, inflammation and fever
+It is used in Ayurveda to treat gas, nausea, indigestion, headache, toothache, diarrhoea and inflammation

 Increases the Pitta Dosha and pacifies the Kapha and Vata Doshas

 It increases Pitta and balances the Vata and Kapha Doshas and restores the movement of Vata